Optimal multiple change-point detection for high-dimensional data: Introduction

-Let us shortly explain how this general framework encompasses most known settings of offline change-point detection.
-In the Gaussian mean univariate change-point setting, we have $\cY=\bbR$, the distributions $\bbP_t$ corresponds to the normal distribution with mean $\theta_t\in \bbR$ and variance $\sigma^2$ and $\Gamma(\bbP_t)=\theta_t$.
+Let us shortly explain how this general framework encompasses most offline change-point detection problems.
+In the Gaussian mean univariate change-point setting, we have $\cY=\bbR$, the distribution $\bbP_t$ corresponds to the normal distribution with mean $\theta_t\in \bbR$ and variance $\sigma^2$ and $\Gamma(\bbP_t)=\theta_t$.
 In the (heteroscedastic) mean univariate change-point problem, the distribution $\bbP_t$ is not necessarily Gaussian and, in particular, the variance of $y_t$ is allowed to vary with $t$.
 Still, one is only interested in detecting variations of $\Gamma(\bbP_t)= \int x d\bbP_t= \bbE[y_t]$.
-By contrast, in the variance univariate change-point problems, one focuses on changes in the variance of $y_t$.
+By contrast, in the {\it variance} univariate change-point problems, one focuses on changes in the variance of $y_t$.
 This can be done by taking $\Gamma(\bbP_t)= \int x^2d\bbP_t - [\int xd\bbP_t]^2 = \mathrm{Var}(y_t)$.
-If the statistician is interested in arbitrary changes in the distributions, then the functional $\Gamma$ is simply the identity map.
+If one is interested in possibly nonparametric changes in the distributions, then the functional $\Gamma$ is simply taken to be the identity map.
+In semi-parametric quantile change-point detection~\cite{jula2021multiscale}, the univariate distributions $\mathbb{P}_t$ can be arbitrary whereas $\Gamma(\mathbb{P}_t)$ is a quantile of $\mathbb{P}_t$.